 Well, here is the deal if you have a lot of neutrals or dark colors or several different colors White always comes to the rescue.
-The White I am talking about could be off-white, could be a white with a tint or my no-fail ceiling/interior trim color bright white.
+The shade I am talking about could be off-white, could be a white with a tint or my no-fail ceiling/interior trim color bright white.

 So here is an example, say you a brown sofa, brown dining table, brown chairs and a few brown/tan accessories.
 (This was pretty common during my Arizona years)…your room or space may be looking a bit heavy in some areas vs others.
 OR if you don’t have a lot of natural light the dark large pieces will draw away the little light in the space.